fractalclockwork/hpc-runner/docs/design.md

 Colors: I think a blue scheme would complement black or white well, and signals proficiency, innovation, and steamlined-ness for the user.
 See these two color suggestions:
 ![image](https://github.berkeley.edu/Chem-283/DOW-1-26/assets/3735/48601f78-bfc4-446c-a9bf-a9204b776163)

+If not these, then we can go with Dow red, or some other accent color (not purple, not pink, not orange, not yellow, and not a pastel).

+Icons: I don't think being an emoji-heavy platform is professional, but we can use gears and other icons for the sidebar for better user interactivity.
+Agree regarding avoiding emojis.
+Perhaps we could consult with Dow/capstone mentors about this topic, there are lots of good open source icon libraries we could use in addition to the free templates on figma and other platforms (see https://iconoir.com/ which has figma integration as one possibility).

 ## State Management

 The UI should maintain the minimum state possible to meet user experience requirements.
 To this end, a few aspects of the UI state need to be tracked, such as date filters, any performance metric filters and other manipulations of the UI a user makes.
 Streamlit provides an idiomatic method to save/cache some of this information in it's session management component: https://docs.streamlit.io/develop/api-reference/caching-and-state/st.session_state

 A few key data should be kept in a streamlit session state, namely: the date range for the test results page, the date range for long term trend visualization, the tests currently selected to run as a group on the run jobs page, whether to run the selected tests as a dry run or full run.

-If not these, then we can go with Dow red, or some other accent color (not purple, not pink, not orange, not yellow, and not a pastel)

-Icons: I don't think being an emoji-heavy platform is professional, but we can use gears and other icons for the sidebar for better user interactivity.
-Perhaps we could consult with Dow/capstone mentors about
+In general though we would like to maintain the minimum possible state necessary to create the required user experience in the UI.